liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/06-installing-liferay-portal-on-wildfly.markdown

     -   `marketplace`
     -   `test`

-Note, @product@ creates these `osgi` subfolders the first time it starts:
+Note, @sharepoint@ creates these `osgi` subfolders the first time it starts:

 -   `modules`
 -   `portal`
 -   `static`
 -   `war`

-## Running @product@ on Wildfly in Standalone Mode vs. Domain Mode
+## Running @sharepoint@ on Wildfly in Standalone Mode vs. Domain Mode

 Wildfly can be launched in either *standalone* mode or *domain* mode.
 Domain mode allows multiple application server instances to be managed from a single